-This course examines the aging process and problems of aged people.
-The biological, psychological, and sociological dimensions of aging are explored.
-Implications for social policy will be addressed.
-Prerequisite: ENG 101
+This course examines the aging process from a life-cycle approach and the problems facing older adults.
+The biological, psychological and sociological dimensions of aging are explored.
+Special emphasis will be placed on changes in family structure interaction with older adults.
+Implications for social policy will also be addressed.